 Central to Recovery Services is our Peer Assisted Recovery Center, or PARC, which provides individuals in recovery with a haven where they can learn, grow and find resources on their journey.

 PARC is a recovery outreach center where individuals in all stages of recovery can socialize and receive a myriad of support services.
 PARC fosters a welcoming, supportive space to enjoy activities and receive guidance for a lifetime of wellness.

-PARC Queens is located at 92-13 147th Place, Lower Level, in Jamaica, Queens, and is open 6 days a week, and is free to the public.
+PARC Queens is located at 92-13 147th Place, Lower Level, in Jamaica, Queens, and is free to the public.
 Meetings for the Recovery Club, a support network for those in recovery, take place weekly.
 For additional information, send an email to PARC@samaritanvillage.org or call (929) 244-1445.

 PARC is funded by the New York State Office of Alcoholism and Substance Abuse Services.
 PARC Bronx is the recipient of SAMHSA Grant #H79T1081708.

 A new and powerful trend within the health and human services field is the evolution of the peer workforce – individuals with shared “lived experience” who support individuals in recovery in both treatment and community settings.
 Samaritan Daytop Village is committed to developing a high-quality peer workforce through a number of initiatives.